neuschaefer/reform-handbook/src/source/parts.rst

 The System Controller runs a program in an endless loop that has the following jobs:

-- Powering the individual voltage rails of the system on and off (including the main processor's power and the mPCIe slot's power, to implement a WiFi-killswitch, for example)
+- Powering the individual voltage rails of the system on and off (including the main processor's power and the mPCIe slot's power, to implement a WiFi killswitch, for example)
 - Hard resetting the main processor on demand
 - Monitoring the voltage of each battery cell
 - Balancing battery cells.
 If a cell is overvolted, charging is halted and the overvolted cells are discharged until they are back to a nominal voltage